bd/twidor/README.md

 ## View | Show multiple character chords

-Some chords send more than one letter, such as "ed" and "ing", are called multiple character chords (MCCs).
-Twidor does not show these by default.
+Some chords send more than one letter, such as "ed" and "ing".
+They are called multiple character chords (MCCs).
+Twidor does not show MCCs by default.
 By default Twidor shows red highlights only for single letters, as shown for the highlighted letter "d", above in "Keyboard Layout".
 Lyons [2,3] has shown that, at the beginning, learning is faster when the incremental amount of learning material smaller.

 When <kbd>View | Show multiple character chords</kbd> is selected.
 Twidor shows hints for chords such as "ed" and "ing" (MCCs).